ShuyinOuyang/DS_bench/README.md

 ## Benchmark Construction Pipeline

-Detailed code of benchmark construction can be found in the folder 'benchmark_construction'
+Detailed code of benchmark construction can be found in the folder `benchmark_construction`

 ## Results
 Our experiment results are stored in the folder `experiment_result`.